Congratulations to those of my colleagues who made it through the two year probationary period.

 For an examiner who was struggling to meet production in the time he had, this can be killer.

 Now, I don’t mention this because I want to scare potential examiners, or because I want sympathy from attorneys and agents.
 Rather, this is just one phase of the job that examiners must go through.
 A crucible that tests the will and training of the new examiner.
 Some people quit because they can’t see the light at the end of the tunnel.

 There is light, however.
 As you get better at the job, you become better able to recognize allowable subject matter.
 And you get better at presenting your arguments for allowances.
 That means that your response to an amendment suddenly earns you a count.
-I know attorneys hate to hear this, but the more final office actions you send out, the more abandonments and RCEs you are likely to receive, buy viagra without prescription.
+I know attorneys hate to hear this, but the more final office actions you send out, the more abandonments and RCEs you are likely to receive.
 Abandonments give you a single count.
 RCEs give you a count when applicant sends in the paperwork (it is an abandonment count), another count when you respond (just like a first action), and another count when you dispose of the application.